Imaging Pearls ❯ Deep Learning ❯ AI and Legal Issues

 - What is the liability of the Radiologist when using AI?

-- What is the liability of the health system that purchases an AI product? - “Developers of health care AI products face the risk of product liability lawsuits when their products injure patients, whether injuries arise from defective manufacturing, defective design, or failure to warn users about mitigable dangers.16 Physicians may also face risks from patient injuries stemming from the use of AI, including faulty recommendations or inadequate monitoring.
+• “Developers of health care AI products face the risk of product liability lawsuits when their products injure patients, whether injuries arise from defective manufacturing, defective design, or failure to warn users about mitigable dangers.16 Physicians may also face risks from patient injuries stemming from the use of AI, including faulty recommendations or inadequate monitoring.
 Similarly, hospitals or health systems may face liability as coordinating providers of health care or on the basis of inadequate care in supplying AI tools — an analogy to familiar forms of medical liability for providing inadequate facilities or negligently credentialing a physician practicing at the hospital.
 Such risks may reduce incentives to adopt AI tools.”

 AI Insurance: How Liability Insurance Can Drive the Responsible Adoption of Artificial Intelligence in Health Care